Great Blue Heron - (photo by David W. Cloud)

 The bird has good night vision via a high percentage of rod-type photoreceptors in its eyes.

 The Great Blue Heron hunts alone but nests in colonies of from five to more than 100 pairs.
 The male and female work together to build, incubate, protect, and feed the young.
 The male brings the nesting materials and the female builds the nest.
-Herons add more material to existing nests; therefore, an older heron nest can be determined by its large size.
+Herons add more material to existing nests; therefore, the age of an older heron nest can be determined by its large size.

 The female sits on the eggs at night, while the male sits on them during the day.
 After the chicks hatch, the female watches the nest at night, while the male guards it during the day.
 When bringing food to the chicks, the adult usually lights a few yards from the nest and only after a few minutes does it approach the nest.